Shelley Rudman

 Swindon's Winter Olympic hero

-It was downhill all the way as the 24 year-old Devizes school teacher charged her way to a Silver Medal today in the Skeleton Bobsleigh event, putting in a sensational second slide to claim her place on the podium in Cesana.
-Clocking in an overall time of 2 minutes, 1.49 seconds, the former student of Pewsey Vale and Swindon New College (their fourth Olympian to date) was just 1.23 seconds behind Swiss Champion Maya Pederson.
+It was downhill all the way as the 24 year-old former New College student (their fourth Olympian to date) charged her way to a Silver Medal today in the Skeleton Bobsleigh event, putting in a sensational second slide to claim her place on the podium in Cesana.
+Clocking in an overall time of 2 minutes, 1.49 seconds, the Devizes school teacher was just 1.23 seconds behind Swiss Champion Maya Pederson.
 Managing to keep as cool in the head as it was on the track, Shelley clearly abided by Britain's Performance Director, Simon Timson's last-minute advice, "Slide the track, not the occasion."

 |